 Demon Snow Flex Shorts Body Armor

-Demon Snow Flex Force Shorts allow for a full range of motions and can be used for skateboarding, mountain biking, and various other sports that involve possible contact with the ground and other hard objects.
+The Demon Snow Flex Force Shorts allow for a full range of motions and can be used for skateboarding, mountain biking, or as snowboard body armor and various other sports that involve possible contact with the ground and other hard objects.
 After a couple runs in the Demon Flex Force shorts you forget they are there, but you know you can push it a little extra with them on.
 I found a few friends use Demon shin and knee pads when riding in the park.
 They both told me how the shin pads saved their legs on several occasions.

 It takes a little while getting used to wearing the Demon Snow Flex Short.
 I would suggest putting the shots on for the ride up to the resort the first time.
 That way you can get used to the feel on the ride up.
 The crash shorts fit in my snowboard pants and still allow for plenty of flex and mobility.

 The pads won’t be in the way when doing tricks, turning or sliding rails.
 The shorts are made of a Lycra/Spandex with high-density air shield foam, keeping them lightweight, but still adding protection.
 The Demon Flex Force are low profile and not too bulky, with all the baggy pants kids are wearing these days you probably wouldn’t even know if any of your friends had protection on underneath their ski and snowboard outerwear.